efraespada/turbine/README.md

 -------
     Copyright 2018 Efraín Espada

-    This work is licensed under the Creative Commons Attribution 4.0 International License.
-    To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
+    This work is licensed under the Creative Commons Attribution 4.0 International License.\n To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send\n a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.